 Predictability revolves around how much data and information is available on particular currencies.
 As mentioned above, major currency pairs have a greater amount of information available, including news alerts, trading patterns, and historical data.
 The more information available, the easier it is to predict movements and performance of the currency value.

 Price stability typically depends on the economic health of the country whose currency you are trading.
 It is important to be aware of the economic health of particular nations and monitor the effects on price movements when trading their currency.
 Large, financially powerful countries will usually have more price stability than smaller, developing countries due to their economic strength and political power.

 Liquidity is an extremely important factor to consider when trading forex.
 Liquidity essentially ensures the currency is easy to buy and sell.
 Currency pairs that are more widely available to trade (major currency pairs) are more liquid than other types.

-Timing of your trading is also extremely important to consider.
+The timing of your trading is also extremely important to consider.
 As mentioned above, the forex market is open 24/5.
-Depending where you are trading from and which currency pair you are trading, it is important to consider the relative time of day/night.
+Depending on where you are trading from and which currency pair you are trading with, it is important to consider the relative time of day/night.

 You can trade a wide range of currency pairs in the forex market.
 The following list summarizes the most popular combinations to trade.

 The Euro / US Dollar is the most widely traded currency pair as it represents the two strongest major global economies.
 The EUR/USD is an extremely liquid currency pair and easily tradeable.
 Information on these two currencies is widely available and transparent.
 Major economic events such as the non-farm payroll, US Federal Reserve interest rates, and the European Central Bank announcements are some of the most influential events to the forex market.

 Another popular currency pair is the Great British Pound / US Dollar combination.
 This currency pair relies heavily on how well the respective economies are performing, as well as the interest rates set by the corresponding national banks.
 The GBP is sometimes labelled as the “Pound Sterling’.